ImpressiveTaste/avr16eb32-stepper-drive-mplab-mcc/README.md

 ## Operation

-There are a few notes to be made about the operation of the board.
-The original code was intended for multiple steps being taken, so doing 1 step causes some functions to be less than suitible for the application, such as `SPEED_LIMIT` and `STEPS_TO_SUBSTEP` These variables are given a default value, but can still be changed but comes with a significant performance decrease, this only goes for the function generator example.
+The original example was designed to move multiple steps in a single operation.
+Because of this, single step causes some functions to have degraded performance.
+Macros such as `SPEED_LIMIT` and `STEPS_TO_SUBSTEP` can be adjusted to modify the performance, but will impact the behavior of single step.
+- `SPEED_LIMIT` adjusts the delay between each step, instead of allowing the motor to go faster.
+- `STEPS_TO_SUBSTEP` improves the smoothness of motion, but causes the motor to advance more than expected.

 ### Over Current Protection